 If a day trip isn’t your ticket, then a third day in the city will give you time to explore Vienna’s lesser-well known attractions.

 Getting To and Around Vienna

 For international arrivals, the easiest way to arrive into the city is by Vienna international airport.
-The airport is well serviced by several public transport links, but the most convenient way to arrive into the city is via the rapid transit railway (also known as the S-Bahn).
+The airport is well-serviced by several public transport links, but the most convenient way to arrive is via the rapid transit railway (also known as the S-Bahn).

-Services arrive into several stations including Wien Hauptbahnhof.
+Services arrive at several stations including Wien Hauptbahnhof.
 A one-way single ticket costs €4.10, so they’re highly economical too.

-If you’re travelling across mainland Europe, the easiest way to arrive into Vienna is by train to Vienna Central Station (Wien Hauptbahnhof).
+If you’re travelling across mainland Europe, the easiest way to get to Vienna is by train to Vienna Central Station (Wien Hauptbahnhof).
 You can jump on a direct train into Vienna from Rome, Budapest, Munich, Bratislava, Prague and many many more.
 You can check schedules and prices here.

-Now that you’ve arrived in the city, you’ll want to know how to get around.
-On the whole, Vienna is a highly walkable city with most of its top sites located within walking distance of one another.
+Now that you’ve arrived in the city, you’ll want to know how to get around Vienna.
+On the whole, the city is a highly walkable city with most of its top sites located within walking distance of one another.

 Because some of the sites are further out of the city, you will need to navigate Vienna’s public transport during your 3 days in Vienna.
 The best way to move through the city is on Vienna’s U-Bahn (the metro).

 They’re highly frequent and run from 5 am all the way through to midnight.
 Vienna also has an extensive tram and bus network too – use CityMapper to navigate these.
 If you end up purchasing the Vienna City Card, public transit is included – along with entry into a number of different sites and museums.
 You can also get a travel card with the purchase of the Vienna Pass.